SzekelyBoti/G2A-Inspired-shop/README.md

 # Overview

-  The G2A Inspired Shop is an online marketplace inspired by G2A, featuring a curated collection of games.
+  The G2A Inspired Shop is an online marketplace project I developed while at Codecool, inspired by the popular gaming platform G2A.
-  This project includes both frontend and backend components, with data efficiently managed in a JSON file.
+  This project features a curated collection of games and includes both frontend and backend components, with data efficiently managed in a JSON file.
-  It supports comprehensive CRUD operations and performs accurate checkout calculations.
+  It supports comprehensive CRUD operations and handles accurate checkout calculations.

 # Features